open5e/open5e/source/monsters/monsters_a-z/S/sphinxes/androsphinx.rst

 turns, ending the effect on itself on a success. **Third Roar**: Each creature makes a DC 18 Constitution saving throw.
 On a failed save, a creature takes 44 (8d10) thunder damage and is knocked prone.
-On a successful save, the creature takes half as much damage and isn’t knocked prone.
+On a successful save, the creature takes half as much damage and isn't knocked prone.

 Legendary Actions

 The sphinx can take 3 legendary actions, choosing from the options below.
-Only one legendary action option can be used at a time and only at the end of another creature’s turn.
+Only one legendary action option can be used at a time and only at the end of another creature's turn.
 The sphinx regains spent legendary actions at the start of its turn.

 **Claw Attack**: The sphinx makes one claw attack. **Teleport (Costs 2